We Fight Poverty with Local Foods. Training. Jobs. Entrepreneurship.

 3. Connect people and resources to an improved integrated and resilient food system.

-Target Audience: Unemployed and underemployed low income residents, TANF recipients, re-entry workers, returning veterans
+Target Audience: Unemployed and underemployed lower income residents, TANF recipients, re-entry workers, returning veterans, opportunity youth

 1. Job readiness skills